 This is what you want to avoid and sadly many people have lost their lives because of cold water shock.

-A mother from Durham, England has launched a campaign to raise awareness of the dangers of cold water shock after her 14-year-old son died in the River Wear last summer.
-Fiona Gosling says she wishes she had known more about the the risks.
+A mother from Durham, England has launched a campaign to raise awareness of the dangers of cold water shock after her 14-year-old son died in the River Wear.
+Fiona Gosling says she wishes she had known more about the risks.
 In memory of Cameron she’s now working with the Safe Durham Partnership to persuade teenagers not to expose themselves to danger when playing near rivers and lakes.

 Rogan Wheeldon, RNLI Community Incident Reduction Manager said: ‘Cold water is a real killer, people often don’t realise how cold our waters can be – even in summer months the temperature rarely exceeds 12 degrees, which is cold enough to trigger cold water shock.
 If you enter the water suddenly at that temperature, you’ll start gasping uncontrollably, which can draw water into your lungs and cause drowning.
 The coldness also numbs you, leaving you helpless – unable to swim or shout for help.’